Quick Answer

 In the material reviewed here, healthcare accounts payable automation means end-to-end AP operations across invoice capture, approval, payments, and reporting.
 That maps well to classic supplier AP, especially where manual work still creates heavy data entry, payment delays, and higher error or compliance risk.

-If your use case includes contractor payouts, this evidence set does not establish fit beyond AP workflow automation.
+If your use case includes contractor payouts, confirm fit beyond AP workflow automation before committing.
 You are not just trying to move documents faster.
 You are also deciding whether your payment model, controls, and exception handling can support a large population of clinical contractors without creating payout confusion or finance escalations.

 The practical goal here is to compare operating models, rollout constraints, and control points so your decision is grounded in what can break in production.
 Broad AP messaging often centers on paperless processing or AI-based invoice capture, and those are supported benefits.
 The GEP material dated July 14, 2025 explicitly frames manual invoice entry as a risk multiplier, which is a credible reason to automate.